Booligoosh/codetheweb.blog/_posts/2017-12-05-css-flexboxes.md

 Okay, let's get going...
 This is our final property for today!

-Remember at the start of the article how I mentioned that you can actuall *re-order HTML elements* using CSS flexboxes?
-Well this is how.
+Remember at the start of the article how I mentioned that you can actually *re-order HTML elements* using CSS flexboxes?
+Well, this is how.
 It is revolutionary to be able to re-order elements - previously, you had to do some ugly `position` hacks that could break easily under certain conditions.
 So, how do we do it?

 Unlike the other properties so far, the `order` property applies to the actual *items*, instead of the parent wrapper.
 The `order` property takes any integer as a value.

-When ordering items in a flexbox, each item has *position*.
+When ordering items in a flexbox, each item has a *position*.
 The first item is at position `0`, the second is at position `1` etc. (most lists in programming start at `0` instead of `1`)

 Let's try and make the order become Div 2, Div 1, Div 3.
 Here's how we can do this:
 ```CSS